cloudfoundry/app-autoscaler/docs/Readme.md

 `App AutoScaler` will not take scaling action until your application continues breaching the rule in a time duration defined in `breach_duration_secs`.
 This setting controls how fast the autoscaling action could be triggered.

 `cool_down_secs` defines the time duration to wait before the next scaling kicks in.
 It helps to ensure that your application does not launch or terminate instances before your application becomes stable.
-This setting can be configured based on your instance warmup time or other needs.
+This setting can be configured based on your instance warm-up time or other needs.

 *Note:*